input-output-hk/catalyst-toolbox/doc/rewards.md

 There are 2 (two) main input files needed for calculating the community advisors rewards:

 1. Proposers reward result output file (approved proposals): We need this to check which of the proposals were approved.
-Notice that the proposers rewards script output is per proposals.
+Notice that the proposers rewards script output is per challenge.
 So in order to use it we need to aggregate all the csv into a single file (same headers, order is irrelevant).
 For this we can use the [`csv_merger.py`](https://github.com/input-output-hk/catalyst-toolbox/blob/main/scripts/python/csv_merger.py) script, or any other handier tool.